KNOXDEV/knox.codes/content/posts/2020-12-17---The-Logical-Extreme-of-Object-Orientation.md

 Unfortunately, just like spoken language, sometimes the words of others can offend us.
 We may disagree on phrasing, structure, or even just denounce the message itself.

 I myself have some preferences when it comes to how I write code.
-These preferences are called paradigms
+These preferences are called programming paradigms.
+I myself am a fan of the [functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming) and [return-early / guard pattern](https://deviq.com/guard-clause/).
+Maybe someday I can write articles discussing just these concepts at length.

-Today, we will perform a case study of a very unique paradigm.
+Today however, we will perform a case study of a very unique, relatively unheard of paradigm.

 ![elegant objects homepage](/media/elegant-objects.png)

-[Elegant Objects](https://www.elegantobjects.org/#principles) is the paradigm of object-oriented programming turned into a philosophy and taken to its logical conclusion.
+[Elegant Objects](https://www.elegantobjects.org/#principles) is the paradigm of [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) turned into a philosophy and taken to its logical conclusion.

+One thing I will say before I begin is that they definitely did an excellent job of documenting, explaining, and justifying the individual philosophies that make up the paradigm.
+If nothing else, Elegant Objects might be the most well-documented programming paradigm ever published.

+Let us dive into this documentation to learn more, shall we?

+Firstly, some of these individual philosophies are definitely something I agree with strongly.